openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetSurfingObject.md

 ## Returns

-Returns the object ID, or `0` if not surfing on an object.
+Returns the object ID, or `INVALID_OBJECT_ID` if not surfing on an object.

 ## Examples